Ferdinand Tönnies: Early life

-Education and Academic Career
+Education and academic career

 Tönnies enrolled at the University of Strasbourg after graduating from high school in 1872.
-They took the time to utilize his freedom to travel, exploring the academic fields of the University of Jena, Bonn, Leipzig, Berlin, and Tübingen.
+He took the time to utilize his freedom to travel, exploring the academic fields of the Universities of Jena, Bonn, Leipzig, Berlin, and Tübingen.
 At age 22, he received a doctorate in philology at the University of Tübingen in 1877 (with a Latin thesis on the ancient Siwa Oasis).
 However, by this time, his main interests had switched to political philosophy and social issues.
 After completing postdoctoral work at the University of Berlin, he traveled to London to continue his studies on the seventeenth-century English political thinker Thomas Hobbes.
 Tönnies earned a Privatdozent in philosophy at the University of Kiel from 1909 to 1933 after submitting a draft of his major book, Gemeinschaft und Gesellschaft, as his Habilitationsschrift in 1881.
 He held this post at the University of Kiel for only three years.
 Because he sympathized with the Hamburg dockers' strike of 1896, the conservative Prussian government considered him to be a social democrat, and Tönnies would not be called to a professorial chair until 1913.
 He returned to Kiel as a professor emeritus in 1921 where he took on a teaching position in sociology and taught until 1933 when he was ousted by the Nazis, due to earlier publications in which he had criticized them and had endorsed the Social Democratic Party.
-Remaining in Kiel, he died three years later in 1936.
+Remaining in Kiel, he died three years later in isolation in his home in 1936.